Imitation learning-based framework for learning 6-D linear compliant motions: EXPERIMENTS AND RESULTS

 In practice, due to noise in the demonstration from human and measurement uncertainty, averaging over a chosen number of time steps to compute $P$ in (\ref{eqt:polyhedron}) produces more stable results.
 To filter the noise, we chose to average over 20 time steps of original 100Hz measuring frequency, which meant sampling $P$~in~5Hz.
-We used manually estimated values of 20 degrees for $\eta$ and 10 degrees for $\xi$ in (\ref{eqt:epsilons}).\footnote{Code available at www.irobotics.aalto.fi }
+We used manually estimated values of 20 degrees for $\eta$ and 10 degrees for $\xi$ in (\ref{eqt:epsilons})\footnote{Code available at www.irobotics.aalto.fi }. \changethree{These values provide a good starting point for any experiment; increasing the values causes longer segments to be detected, which can be valuable in certain use cases.
+Moreover, we set the stiffness values of the non-compliant axes $k$ to $200\frac{N}{m}$; this value depends on the robot, but it simply needs to make the robot be non-compliant.
+Damping was managed by the KUKAs interrnal controller, with ${d_{FRI}}=0.7$. further details on the effects of this choice are explained in Section~\ref{sec:desired}. }

 To evaluate the method for purely translational motion, we performed workpiece alignment on a similar valley setup as in \cite{suomalainen2017} consisting of two aluminium plates set on 45 degrees angle with the table.
 As expected, the generalized version presented in this paper produced similar results as the translation-only version presented in \cite{suomalainen2017} and thus the results are not included here for brevity.
 Since the rest of the results presented in this chapter require rotational compliance, they could not be completed with the translation-only algorithm from \cite{suomalainen2017} and thus there is no comparison between the results.